I finished my yarn cubby.

 Over the past year, I've been selling or donating my vintage stash

-collected over almost 4 decades, but here are a few things
+4 decades, but here are a few things

 that made the cut to be used in said bedroom.